plcpeople/nodeS7/README.md

 `items` can be a string or an array of strings.

+If `items` is not defined then all items are removed.

 #### <a name="write-items"></a>nodes7.writeItems(items, values)
 Writes `items` to the PLC using the corresponding `values`.